AdobeDocs/adobeio-console/projects-template.md

   * Why not auto?
 Use case: just UI app, no runtime behind it, give option to not have runtime set up.
   * checked by default, most use cases will include it

-To learn more about Runtime, visit the [Adobe I/O Runtime documentation](https://www.adobe.io/apis/experienceplatform/runtime/docs.html)
+To learn more about Adobe Runtime, visit the [Runtime documentation](https://www.adobe.io/apis/experienceplatform/runtime/docs.html)

 ### Save the project